wpjwegman/tournament-organizer-system/documents/docs/domains/identity/attributes/name.md

 A **Name** Value Object represents a person's or entity's name in a structured format.
 It provides a standardized way to handle different types of names (personal names, business names, etc.) with appropriate components and formatting.

-It describes characteristics of a name and is typically embedded within other entities (like or ) to specify identification details.
+It describes characteristics of a name and is typically embedded within other entities (like profiles or accounts) to specify identification details.

-It inherits properties from the [Base Entity](../../foundation/base_entity.md).
+As a Value Object, it does not have identity or lifecycle - it is immutable and defined by its attributes.

 ---